Skip to main content

 A Verdict is Reached

 If the plaintiff wins, the defendant owes him or her the amount of money awarded by the jury.
 The defense may appeal, which could force a lower settlement or a new trial and settlement.
-The appellate process, while very important to the legal system, can take years and years to complete.
-For that reason, most trial lawyers do all they can to avoid an appeal.
+While very important to the legal system, the appellate process can take years to complete.
+Therefore, most trial lawyers do all they can to avoid an appeal.

 Collection is Made